BROSE-Uninc/SSF2021/README.md

 ## TL;DR
 You must do SA.
 Just must.
 Why?
 Because it helps to:

-* identify a subset of important model parameters,
+* understand which parameters in your model matter (and which don't),
 * debug the model,
 * better plan policy interventions.